KxSystems/docs/docs/cloud/aws/index.md

 Cluster placement group

 : The cluster placement group configuration allows you to place your group of interrelated instances close together in order to achieve the best throughput and low latency results.
-This option lets you pack the instances together oly inside the same availability zone, either in the same Virtual Private Cloud (VPC) or between peered VPCs.
+This option lets you pack the instances together only inside the same availability zone, either in the same Virtual Private Cloud (VPC) or between peered VPCs.

 Spread placement groups